Research Staff

 Chris Roney

-Chris Roney is a Senior Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
+Chris Roney is a Senior Team Leader in the Energy Systems and Climate Analysis Group at EPRI.
 At EPRI, he manages the Economy-wide Electrification and Affordability Analysis research area.
 His current research includes integrated modeling of the emissions, cost, and equity and distributional impacts of emissions reductions policy design and electrification dynamics.
 He specializes in evaluating U.S. and Canadian decarbonization challenges and opportunities.
 Prior to joining EPRI, he was a researcher at Pacific Northwest National Laboratory's Joint Global Change Research Institute, where he investigated deep decarbonization pathways, biofuel and transport electrification potential, and global climate impacts on the food system.
 He participates in or has advised research from the Integrated Assessment Modeling Consortium, Canadian Energy Modelling Hub, Environmental Defense Fund, Argonne National Laboratory, and National Renewable Energy Laboratory, among others.

 Mr. Roney holds a Master of Science with Distinction in Environmental Change and Management from the University of Oxford and a Bachelor of Arts in Philosophy from Swarthmore College.
 At Oxford he created a dynamic, recursive integrated climate-economy model to evaluate the ethical assumptions used in analysis of global mitigation targets and the social cost of carbon.